On the proper interval completion problem within some chordal subclasses: PIG-completion within split graphs

 \section{PIG-completion within split graphs}

 We now devote our attention to the complexity of the PIG-completion problem when the input graph belongs to the class of split graphs.
-We start by citing some useful results and stating a few lemmas that characterise proper interval completions when the split partition fulfills certain properties.
-These results will be useful in Section~\ref{subsec:reduction_split}, where we give a reduction \suggestion{of}{to} the problem.
+We start by citing some useful results and stating a few lemmas that characterise PIG-completions when the split partition fulfills certain properties.
+These results will be useful in Section~\ref{subsec:reduction_split}, where we give a reduction to the \newsuggestion{problem}{PIG-completion problem}.